elliotweiser/elliotweiser.github.io/README.md

 #### Waffle

-I authored a Groovy library for translating a declarative YAML specification into Jenkins Scripted Pipeline DSL.
-This was a component of Project Mortar, which aided in its mission to create a simplifed, opionated interface to CD so that users could spend less time learning Jenkins internals and more time building and developing software.
-This has not been open-sourced (yet).
+I authored a Groovy library that translates YAML into Jenkins Scripted Pipeline DSL.
+This implemented a declarative, simplified, and opinionated interface to Jenkins.
+Furthermore, it prevents users from injecting arbitrary Groovy code into the Jenkins runtime.
+In response to similar projects, Jenkins finally released "Declarative Pipeline" the following year.
+Unfortunately, Waffle has not been open-sourced (yet).
+It remains a key component of Project Mortar.

 #### CAP Current-Next

 This was my first project at Comcast.
-I wrote a client library and CLI (first in Python, then in Ruby) that talked to a service called HighWire, a RESTful interfact to Brocade load balancers.
-The goal was to use Blue-Green (or Current-Next) style deployment to eliminate the risky minutes-to-hours long deployment window of some of our state-less applications.
-We successfully managed to get this down to less than 10 seconds for the projects that opted to onboard.
-Though the project was ultimately put on hold, I gained a love for writing Ruby code, and more importantly, I learned the importance of building strong, collaborative relationships within my team and across teams.
+I wrote a client library and CLI that orchestrated blue-green (or current-next) deployment.
+This tool would communicate with HighWire, a RESTful interface to Brocade load balancers.
+The goal?
+Reduce the minutes-to-hours long deployment window of some of our state-less applications.
+For the projects that opted to onboard, we managed to shrink this to approximately 10 seconds!
+With the emergence of tooling like Consul and Docker, we decided to put development on hold.
+I wasn't discouraged though-- I gained a love for writing Ruby code.
+Furthermore, I learned the value of collaborative relationships that transcends typical team boundaries.

 #### Migrate to the Cloud

+We migrated our services out of legacy VMWare datacenters into an OpenStack VPC.
-I collaborated with my team to design and implement immutable architecture for our existing service offerings.
-Using tools like Ansible, Packer, Cloud-Init, and Terraform, we migrated our services out of VMWare datacenters into an OpenStack VPC.
-Testing was performed with Testinfra, and eventually we converted to Goss.
-I learned about using service discovery tools like Consul for health-check monitoring and runtime-configuration management in response to certain events.
-We sent system (and sometimes JVM/application) metrics to an InfluxDB cluster with Telegraf and created Grafana dashboards (which was so much fun!).
-Overall, this undertaking was laborious and sometimes painful, but it was also extremely rewarding.
+To this end, I collaborated with my team to design and deploy immutable architecture.
+We used tools like Ansible, Packer, Cloud-Init, and Terraform to provision infrastructure.
+We leveraged Testinfra and Goss to verify desire machine state.
+We registered our services with externally-managed Consul and Influx DB clusters.
+Telegraf would send metrics to InfluxDB, which we visualized in Grafana dashboards.
+We used Consul for service discovery and application health-checking.
+This undertaking was laborious, but it was also rewarding.

 Skills
 ======